Dec 282017

 receive subroutine, specifying a 1-second timeout,1 and looping back

 toPURGE until a timeout occurs.
-The is then sent, ensuring
+The

 the other end willsee it.